MathiasBulte/spring-cloud-decentralized-discovery/README.md

 # TODO
 - Tests
 - Make UDP server ports configurable
-- Integrate with Spring Cloud Gateway (just like Eureka integration works with it - but unfortunately Spring Cloud Gateway doesn't seem to support Spring Cloud LoadBalancer yet)
+- Integrate with Spring Cloud Gateway (just like Eureka integration works with it)
 - Adhere to Spring Boot Starter standards (starters end with -starter and depend on the actual implementations)